-We had cash flow used in investing activities of approximately \$15.5 million for the three months ended March 31, 2015 and approximately \$0.1 million for the three months ended March 31, 2015 as compared to the same period of 2014 is primarily due to the purchase of marketable securities in the period ended March 31, 2015.
+We had cash flow provided by investing activities of approximately \$5.5 million for the three months ended March 31, 2016 and cash used in investing activities of approximately \$15.5 million for the three months ended March 31, 2015.
+The increase in cash provided by investing activities for the three months ended March 31, 2016 as compared to the same period of 2015 is primarily due to the purchase of marketable securities in the first quarter of 2015 as compared with the redemption of marketable securities in the first quarter of 2016.

-We had cash provided by financing activities of approximately \$16.5 million and \$933 for the three months ended March 31, 2015 and 2014, respectively.
-The difference in cash provided by financing activities for the three months ended March 31, 2015 as compared to the same period of 2014 is primarily a result of the two private placements of our common stock completed during the first quarter of fiscal year 2015.
+We had cash provided by financing activities of approximately \$4.9 million and \$16.5 million for the three months ended March 31, 2016 and 2015, respectively.
+The decrease in cash provided by financing activities for the three months ended March 31, 2016 as compared to the same period of 2015 is primarily the result of the two private placements of our common stock, for which gross proceeds totaled approximately \$17.0 million, that were completed during the first quarter of 2015, as compared to the approximately \$3.9 million in net proceeds received from the registered direct offering of our common stock and a concurrent private placement of warrants to purchase shares of our common stock that was completed during the first quarter of 2016.

 Phase II of Capricor's ALLSTAR trial has been funded in large part through a loan award from CIRM.
-Subject to sufficient funding, following completion of the Phase II trial would be a Phase IIb and/or Phase III trial.
+The Company and CIRM recently entered into an amendment to the CIRM Loan Amendment pursuant to which the parties agreed upon a schedule for future disbursements of the proceeds of the loan amount based upon the achievement of specified operational milestones.
+As a result of the CIRM Loan Amendment and because the Company is decreasing the number of patients to be enrolled in the ALLSTAR clinical trial, it is likely that the Company will not need to take down the full amount available for disbursement under the CIRM Loan Agreement.
+We believe that the amount that will ultimately be disbursed will be between approximately 70-75% of the total amount specified in the CIRM Loan Agreement, thus reducing the total amount of debt incurred thereunder.
+The loss of funding under the CIRM Loan Agreement could cause delays under our ALLSTAR trial.
+Subject to sufficient funding, following completion of the Phase II trial, there may be a Phase IIb and/or Phase III trial.
 If we continue with a Phase IIb and/or Phase III trial, we will need substantial additional capital in order to continue the development of CAP-1002.
 Pursuant to the Janssen Agreement, the chemistry, manufacturing and controls package will be developed by the joint efforts of Janssen and Capricor.
-Capricor will be required to reimburse Janssen for its costs of development up to an agreed-upon maximum amount.
-If Janssen exercises its exclusive option under the Janssen Agreement to enter into an exclusive license agreement with Capricor, Janssen will be responsible for any additional trials and future development costs with respect to CAP-1002.
+Capricor is required to reimburse Janssen for its costs of development up to an agreed-upon maximum amount.
+If Janssen exercises its option under the Janssen Agreement to enter into an exclusive license agreement with Capricor, Janssen will be responsible for any additional trials and future development costs with respect to CAP-1002, except for certain excluded indications as may be determined.